 "At some point in the life of most machines, the cost of repair will outweigh the cost of replacement."

 Over time, group heads can leak causing brewing inconsistencies and operating problems.
 Replacing group heads on some machines is expensive.
-For product consistency, all groups should be replaced at the same time.
+For product consistency across all groups, all groups need to be replaced at the same time.
 If you are willing to consider taking this type of repair on, you’ll want to research the cost to repair or replace the groups to possibly negotiate the best price for an espresso machine.
 If you are unable to hire a professional for an evaluation, there are a few things you can check on your own but the following are not the only conditions that point to worn or damaged groups.
 If the portable filters (port-a-filters) are new and the gaskets are being shimmed, this indicates that the espresso machine's group heads are broken-down and ready to be replaced.
 You can also look if group head screws are the same in each group.
 Over-sized screws mean stripped threads.
-If the group heads looked to be in good condition, the last component of the machine to think through is the boiler(s).
+If the group heads looked to be in good condition, the last component of the machine to consider is the boiler(s).

-As espresso machines age, boilers, especially copper ones, become fatigued and scaled.
+As an espresso machine ages, boilers, especially copper ones, become fatigued and scaled.
 A fatigued boiler is a condition called, nothing lasts forever.
 Unfortunately, there is little way for you to tell if a machine’s boiler has reached its life expectancy except maybe by considering its age.
-Copper boilers over ten years old and that have been consistently used is enough information for most to pass on this specific used commercial espresso machine.
-Your other concern should be scale or minerals inside the boiler(s).
+Copper boilers over ten years old and that have been consistently used is enough information for most to pass on an espresso machine.
+Your other concern will be scale or minerals inside the boiler(s).
 To determine if an industrial espresso machine is holding excessive minerals is to remove the boiler cap or heating element so a visual inspection can be made.
 This will be an additional expense on top of the machine's basic evaluation.
-If a visual assessment cannot be made, ask for the machine's service records or speak to the service company that has been performing its maintenance.
+If a visual assessment cannot be made, poor heating and pressure testing results can indicate excessive minerals.
+Ask for the machine's service records or speak to the service company that has been performing its maintenance.
 One or the other should be able to offer insight regarding the type of water used with the machine in the past.
-Make note that just because a machine comes with a softener or a filter does not mean that they were actually working during the operating life of the machine.
-If you are willing to have the machine descaled, know that the process must be done thoroughly, is time consuming and costly.
+Make note that just because a machine comes with a softener or a filter does not mean that it was actually working during the operating life of the machine.
+If you are willing to have the machine descaled, know that the process is labor intensive and must be done thoroughly which means it is costly.
 Espresso machines must be completely dismantled to remove all mineral deposits.
 Do not allow your espresso service company to leave scale inside your machine's tubing or other components.
 At some point, the mineral left lingering will eventually break loose.
 These minerals will travel through your espresso machine and clog lines as well as other components resulting in the additional expense of on-sight repair calls and equipment down time.

 Purchasing a used espresso machine can be very risky but good deals happen every day.
 Remember, if you are considering a machine from a business that has gone out of business, the possibility that the owner maintained their espresso machine is low; so put aside additional money to meet repair and maintenance costs that were neglected.
 If you are considering a machine from a business who is upgrading and wants to get rid of their old espresso machine, you may be considering a machine past being viable enough for refurbishment.
 Take your time and enlist the help of your preferred espresso service company.
 Their experience and knowledge will be an invaluable resource for you.
 You can find a professional service company on the Espresso Service Directory at espressoservicedirectory.com.
 If you have comments about this article, send me an e-mail at firstname.lastname@example.org.
 I’d enjoy hearing from you.